asifhafeez/CV/README.md

 **Softwire** (January 2017 to September 2017)
 *Software Developer*
+- Worked on a number of different projects, including clients such as BBC, Channel 5, HushKeys and Google Deepmind.
 - Wrote well written, clean code with attention to detail on every single line submitted, whilst sticking to strict deadlines.
-- Co-operated with other team members using agile methodologies to ensure the needs of each client were realised and surpassed.
+- Cooperated with other team members using agile methodologies to ensure the needs of each client were realised and surpassed.
-- Submitted work using a strict workflow using project management tools such as Crucible and JIRA, as well as version control repository services such as GitHub and GitLab.
+- Submitted work using a strict workflow and project management tools such as Crucible and JIRA, as well as version control repository services such as GitHub and GitLab.
-- Worked on a number of different projects, including clients such as BBC, Channel 5, HushKeys and Google Deepmind (more information in the table below)
-- Used a number of different programming languages including C#, Javascript and Python.
+- Used a number of different programming languages and frameworks including Typescript, ReactJS, Python and C#.

 **Union Income Benefit** (June 2015 to April 2016) & (September 2013 to January 2015)
 *Family Protection Consultant*